U.S. freight railroads say board wage recommendations will guide worker contract agreement

 LOS ANGELES, Aug 17 (Reuters) - The committee representing U.S. freight railroads in labor talks with their union workers on Wednesday said the settlement recommendations from President Joe Biden's emergency board represent "the most substantial wage increases in decades," but that they are ready to reach agreements based on the findings.

 The National Carriers Conference Committee (NCCC), which represents railroads including Union Pacific UNP.N, Berkshire Hathaway-owned BRKa.N BNSF and CSX CSX.O, have been in contract talks with unions representing 115,000 workers for more than two years.
-Biden's presidential emergency board (PEB) released its findings to interested parties on Tuesday.
+Biden appointed a presidential emergency board (PEB) last month to break the impasse and the board released its findings to interested parties on Tuesday.

 "The railroads are prepared to meet with the rail unions and reach agreements based on the PEB report without delay," the NCCC said.

+Railroads are vital to the transport of necessities ranging from fuel oil and soybeans.
+A lockout or strike could snarl supply chains, stoke inflation and pressure the already fragile U.S. economy.

+Susquehanna railroad analyst Bascome Majors in a note titled "State of the Unions - Neither Side Will Love the PEB Report" said the board split the difference between the unions' wage ask and the railroads' offer right down the middle.

-While the board's recommended wage terms significantly exceed those proposed by the carriers in this round, NCCC said, "it is in the best interests of all stakeholders – including customers, employees, and the public – for the railroads and rail labor organizations to settle this dispute and prevent service disruptions."
+While the board's recommended wage terms significantly exceed those proposed by the carriers, NCCC said it is in the best interests of customers, employees, and the public – "for the railroads and rail labor organizations to settle this dispute and prevent service disruptions."

-The NCCC said the board recommendation would increase wages by 24% during the five-year period from 2020 through 2024, with a 14.1% wage increase effective immediately.
+The NCCC said PEB recommendations would increase wages by 24% during the five-year period through 2024, with a 14.1% wage increase effective immediately.

 The recommendations also include five annual $1,000 lump-sum payments, adjustments to healthcare premiums, and limited changes to work rules.
 A portion of the wage increases and lump- sum payments would be retroactive, resulting in more than $11,000 on average in immediate payouts to employees.